seananderson/metafolio/inst/ms/ms.md

 stream temperatures are already impeding recovery of some Pacific salmonid populations [@mccullough1999] and are expected to make recovery targets more difficult to achieve [@battin2007].
-However, despite the evidence that warming impacts salmonids, salmonids also show evidence of response diversity and local adaptation to temperature.
+However, despite the evidence that warming impacts salmon, salmon also show evidence of response diversity and local adaptation to temperature.
 For example, juvenile Chinook salmon in southern regions of British Columbia, Canada, tolerate high temperatures better than northern populations [@beacham1991], and thermal tolerance of